mstksg/inCode/copy/entries/five-point-haskell-2.md

 > polymorphim, but rather in the predestination of universal quantification.
 >
 > Therefore, surrender to your control to parametric polymorphism in all
 > things.
-In simple terms: add a type parameter.
+Embrace one of Haskell's greatest unexpected strengths: the type
+> parameter.

 <!-- > Unconditional Election: The _structure_ of your types fully determine the -->
 <!-- > values and states it will ever take.
 Nothing at runtime can ever circumvent -->